wp-plugins/wp-plugin-info-card/readme.txt

 3. Dashboard widget
 4. Shortcode builder
 5. Shortcode button
-6. Another example with a theme (back of the card, a plugin with a custom icon, a plugin without icon)
+6. Another example with a theme (back of the card), a plugin with a custom icon, a plugin without icon (default WorPress logo)
+7. Theme with the large layout
+8. Plugin with the large layout
+9. Plugin with the large layout in the sidebar

 == Changelog ==